How much can a mature blueberry plant produce?

 What are all the costs involved in planting an acre of blueberry plants?

-Good information from the University of Kentucky on the costs of blueberry farming can be found here
+Some information from the University of Kentucky on the costs and return of blueberry farming can be found here

 How long before my blueberry farm would be profitable?